 SECTION 1: The Code of Ethics may be amended from time to time according to the following procedure:

-(c) Any proposal which is supported by either the Board or the Ethics Committee shall be brought to a vote of the Voting Members.
-Any such proposals shall require a positive vote of at least 51% of the Voting Members and shall require a quorum of Voting members casting a vote by Absentee Ballots and a floor vote during a general meeting of the members as provided in Article 13, Section 5.
+- Any proposal which is supported by either the Board or the Ethics Committee shall be brought to a vote of the Voting Members.
+Any such proposals shall require a positive vote of at least 51% of the Voting Members present at a meeting of IAMERS.
+Those members who are unable to be present at a meeting of IAMERS may be permitted to vote via email or regular mail, the specific procedure for which may be determined by the Chair of Ethics.

-3. INVESTIGATING MEMBER: Means a member of the ethics committee appointed by the chairman to investigate the file.
+- INVESTIGATING MEMBER: Means a member of the ethics committee appointed by the chair to investigate the file.
+The Chair may undertake the investigation as he/she may deem appropriate.

-8. COMMITTEE: Means the ethics committee of the IAMERS
+- COMMITTEE: Means the Ethics Committee of the IAMERS

-9. CHAIRMAN: Means the chairman of the ethics committee unless specifically referenced as otherwise.
+- CHAIR Means the chair of the ethics committee unless specifically referenced as otherwise.

 Section 2.
 Purpose of the Complaint Resolution Process

-1. The purpose of the complaint resolution process is to secure conformity and compliance with the code.
+- The purpose of the complaint resolution process is to secure conformity and compliance with the Code.
+As appropriate, the Ethics Committee is encouraged to assist the parties in resolving their differences, if possible.

-2. The committee cannot and does not make any awards of damages or other relief.
-The committee can and will take the authorized actions as provided herein, against members who have been found in violation of the code.
+- The Ethics Committee cannot and does not make any awards of damages or other relief.
+The Committee can and will take the authorized actions as provided herein, against members who have been found in violation of the Code.

 Section 3.
 Legal Effect

-1. Filing a complaint under the procedures contained herein, does not preclude either the complainant or respondent from pursuing any legal remedies either may feel available to them in the courts one to the other.
+- Filing a complaint under the procedures contained herein does not preclude either the complainant or respondent from pursuing any legal remedies either may feel available to them in the courts one to the other.

-2. Membership in the IAMERS is voluntary and is a privilege extended to entities who have agreed to abide by the code.
-The IAMERS reserves the right to set down ethical guidelines that at its sole discretion are believed to be in the best interest of the used medical equipment marketplace and the members of the IAMERS Therefore, when termination of membership is recommended by the committee, the IAMERS shall have the right to remove from membership in the IAMERS any member who has been found in violation of the code.
+- Membership in IAMERS is voluntary and is a privilege extended to entities who have agreed to abide by the code.
+IAMERS reserves the right to set down ethical guidelines that at its sole discretion are believed to be in the best interest of the secondary marketplace and the members of the IAMERS Therefore, when termination of membership is recommended by the Committee, IAMERS shall have the right to remove from membership in the IAMERS any member who has been found in violation of the Code.
 Any member who is expelled, shall not participate during the expulsion period in IAMERS programs.

 Section 3.
 Entities Entitled to File a Complaint

-2. If a non-member wishes to file a complaint, the non-member must agree to follow the procedures and confidentiality which members must follow in the complaint resolution process, including but not limited to the timely filing of answers and providing the committee with the documentation requested to hear the complaint.
-In addition, the non-member must agree to respond to complaints subsequently filed against the non-member.
-If the non-member does not so comply, the complaint will not be considered by the committee, absent any special circumstances with the chairperson may approve.
+- If a non-member wishes to file a complaint, the non-member must agree to follow the procedures and confidentiality which members must follow in the complaint resolution process..
+In addition, the non-member must agree to respond to complaints subsequently filed against the non-member within a reasonable time period, as determined by the Committee.
+If the non-member does not so comply, the complaint will not be considered by the Committee, absent any special circumstances with the chair may approve.

 Section 4.
 Entities Against Which a Complaint May be Filed